Walter Rodríguez

-Walter David Rodríguez Burgos (born 7 October 1995) is a Paraguayan professional footballer who plays as a central midfielder for Independiente Medellín in the Categoría Primera A.
+Walter David Rodríguez Burgos (born 7 October 1995) is a Paraguayan professional footballer who plays as a central midfielder for Sportivo Luqueño in the Paraguayan Primera División.

 Club career

-He began playing soccer at school Soccer Sportivo Luqueño in Luque, then joined the training divisions of Sportivo Luqueño, since then, has been climbing categories, being captain of all the youth teams.
+He began playing football at school Soccer Sportivo Luqueño in Luque, then joined the training divisions of Sportivo Luqueño, since then, has been climbing categories, being captain of all the youth teams.
 The Olimpia was interested in him, but the player decided to remain in the Sportivo Luqueño was called to train with the first team in late 2013 and was part of the main campus to the opening of 2015.
 Due to its remarkable game aroused the attention of several European teams, which set their sights on the young paraguayan steering wheel only 19 years old and went to try his luck in Italy Reggina, this transfer was thwarted by a penalty he received the Italian club by problems with the documents.
 But in 2015 a business group acquired its card and carried it back to the Italian football.

 Parma Calcio

-In Italia, he first tried to join Virtus Entella, but the team was already complete.
-In September 2015, the player signed the contract with the Parma Calcio.
+In Italy, he first tried to join Virtus Entella, but the team was already complete.
+In September 2015, the player signed a contract with Parma Calcio.

 Club Nacional

-Rodríguez signed with Club Nacional in the Paraguayan Primera División in the start of January 2017.
+Rodríguez signed with Club Nacional in the Paraguayan Primera División at the start of January 2017.